EvanForsythe/BB485/week07.md

 domain_dat_full

 # Do some reformatting of the dataframe
-#Change the classes in the dataframe
+#Change the classes in the dataframe so that R can recognize the numbers as number and the strings as strings.
 domain_dat_full[,1]<-paste(domain_dat_full[,1])
 domain_dat_full[,4]<-as.numeric(paste(domain_dat_full[,4]))
 domain_dat_full[,5]<-as.numeric(paste(domain_dat_full[,5]))